-First, some background on information the command and control system at headquarters.
-The system handled and recorded incoming information from 999 emergency calls before assessing the situation and dispatching officers to the scene.
+First, here is some background on information the command and control system at headquarters.
+The system and recorded incoming information from 999 emergency calls before assessing the situation and dispatching officers to the scene.

 In this instance, the IT person was in the car when a call came over the radio.
 Twelve youths with sticks and bats on a residential street were squaring off against each other.
 The officer, realising that he was closest to the scene, asked for more information.
 The dispatcher, however, told him no more information was available – the system had just died.
 So, the officer had to assess the situation based on the information he had.